 Detroit Mercy Student Pantry

 Happy, Healthy, Organizing-Change (H20) is a new organization within the University of Detroit Mercy's Institute of Leadership and Service.
 H20's goal is to increase the standard of living of students.
-As a result, H20 is establishing a Student Food Pantry, located in Room 41 of Reno Hall, and we need your help to keep our shelves stocked.
+As a result, H20 has established a Student Food Pantry, located in Room 41 of Reno Hall, and we need your help to keep our shelves stocked.
 Our goal is to decrease Detroit Mercy's student food insecurity by one-third.

 WHAT IS FOOD INSECURITY?